logzio/logz-docs/_source/logzio_collections/_log-sources/azure-native.md

 #### Manage the platform options

-Logz.io's Cloud-Native Observability Platform provides a variety of different options to manage the monotoring of your Azure environment.
+Logz.io's Cloud-Native Observability Platform provides a variety of different options to manage the monitoring of your Azure environment.

 To learn more about this, refer to [Microsoft Azure documentation](https://docs.microsoft.com/en-us/azure/partner-solutions/logzio/manage).